 Center of block, west side

-The Empress Th eater was built by the Holliday Construction Company in 1912 with a neoclassical facade of cut stone; it originally hosted vaudeville, music performances and silent film.
-In 1938, the Fox Th eater Group purchased the building, changing both the name and the facade.
-When the building opened in 1939 with an Art Deco look, the Laramie Republican ran a special issue which detailed every aspect of the theater’s modern, state-of-the-art design, including a new sound system and rayon carpeting.
-By 1980 the theater had closed and the building was abandoned.
-In 2008 it was determined that the building could not be saved and sadly was demolished in 2009.
+The Empress Theater was built by the Holliday Construction Company in 1912 with a neoclassical facade of cut stone; it originally hosted vaudeville, music performances and silent film.
+In 1938, the Fox Theater Group purchased the building, changing both the name and the facade.
+When the building opened in 1939 with an Art Deco look, the Laramie Republican ran a special issue that detailed every aspect of the theater’s modern, state-of-the-art design, including a new sound system and rayon carpeting.
+By 1980, the theater had closed and the building was abandoned.
+In 2008, it was determined that the building could not be saved and sadly was demolished in 2009.
 Continue north on 2nd St. to University.

 21. Methodist Episcopal Church

 One of the oldest church buildings in Wyoming, the Methodist Episcopal Church was built in 1869 on the east side of 2nd St. In the early 1900s, the church was purchased by the Elks Lodge, which chose to build on that lot and therefore moved it diagonally across to the northwest corner.
 As the building was not rotated, the current 2nd St. façade is the original back of the church building.
 A plaque on the east side relates its history.
 Return south on 2nd St. to Ivinson St., walk west down Ivinson St.

 As an early railroad town, Laramie has a long history of supporting saloons and bars, from temporary dance halls to modern microbreweries.
 While the tent saloons and dance halls of 1868 are long gone, other more permanent establishments remain.
 In 1913, this building housed Blair and McCune’s Saloon.
 During the 1930s, the Buckhorn Bar settled in and still retains relics of Laramie’s past, including a bullet hole in the mirror, put there by a jealous lover in 1971.
 Continue west.